Inventory Transactions

 Inventory Depletion Happens in Two Steps

-NOTE: In addition to the above there is a scheduled NIGHTLY BULK PULL:
+NOTE: In addition to the above there is a scheduled BULK PULL every 30 minutes:

 Inventory Transaction Category Codes